rburkhead/RPiDayActivity/README.md

 		userName = input("Hello, I’m an RPi!
 What’s your name?") print "Nice to meet you ” + userName “!”
 		SoundTheAlarm()
-		time.sleep(4)
+		time.sleep(4) # wait 4 seconds while the alarm plays.
 	```

-7. Task: Attach the PIR sensor to the Raspberry Pi
+6. Task: Attach the PIR sensor to the Raspberry Pi

-	**NOTE** See the [here](https://www.raspberrypi.org/documentation/usage/gpio/) for more on GPIO pins.
+	**NOTE** See [here](https://www.raspberrypi.org/documentation/usage/gpio/) for more on GPIO pins.
 The HC-SR501 PIR motion sensor takes in 5V and outputs 3.3V.
 I noticed that some HC-SR501 boards do not label the pins.
 In that case use the following as a guide: input (5V) is closest to the diode, output is the middle (0-3.3V), and ground is furthest from the diode.
 I've marked the diode in the photo below.
 	![](pirPins.jpg)

-8. Task: Print "No Motion" when no motion is dectected and "Motion Detected" when motion is detected
+7. Task: Print "No Motion" when no motion is dectected and "Motion Detected" when motion is detected

 	**NOTE** We're using pin 23 (GPIO NUMBERING) for input